 Wooden Pallet Pumpkins Decorated with Faux Quilting Stamps

-This post, Faux Quilted Pallet Pumpkins may contain affiliate links.
-Using links to these sites means I may earn a percentage of the purchase at no extra cost to you.
+This post, Faux Quilted Pallet Pumpkins with Ann Butler Designs, contains affiliate links.
+Using links to these sites means I earn a percentage of the purchase at no extra cost to you.

 Here’s what you need to make Stamped Pumpkins: